IPF Treatment Landscape 2026: Pipeline After Nerandomilast

-1. Introduction: A Paradigm Shift in IPF Drug Development
+1. Introduction: IPF Drug Development in the Post-Nerandomilast Era (2026 Update)

 Idiopathic Pulmonary Fibrosis (IPF) is a chronic, progressive fibrotic interstitial lung disease with an extremely poor prognosis following diagnosis.
 Historically, the therapeutic strategy for IPF has been focused on slowing the rate of lung function decline — termed "progression suppression."
 Since the establishment of pirfenidone and nintedanib as Standard of Care (SoC), there had been an "innovation gap" of approximately 10 years with no new drug approvals.